Algebraic-Programming/ALP/docs/Build_and_test_infra.md

 * `--spblas-prefix=<prefix>` to indicate a custom prefix for the spBLAS library;
   the library (and the corresponding `make` target) will be called "\<prefix\>\_spblas_\<backend\>"
+* `--no-solver-lib` to disable generating the target for the library of lines solvers (compiled against the nonblocking backend)
+* `--enable-extra-solver-lib` to enable libraries for solvers compiled against the reference and OMP backends
 * `--help` shows all available options and skips directory checks.

 For a dry run, just add the `--show` option to inspect the building command on